qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Arrays.rst

 array_find
 ..........

-Returns the index (0 for the first one) of a value within an array.
+Returns the lowest index (0 for the first one) of a value within an array.
 Returns -1 if the value is not found.

 .. list-table::
    :widths: 15 85